How to retarget potential casino players

 Compliance, privacy and platform policy considerations

-Compliance and privacy are operational constraints that shape retargeting tactics.
-Affiliates must design campaigns around legal and platform requirements rather than optimization alone.
-Confirm local advertising and age restrictions with commercial partners before creating audiences or creatives.
+Compliance and privacy are operational constraints that shape every retargeting decision.
+Affiliates should design campaigns around legal, age-gating, privacy, and platform requirements rather than optimization alone.
+Confirm local advertising restrictions and maintain compliance with gambling regulations before creating audiences or creative assets.

-Ad platforms have distinct policies that often restrict targeting and creative language for gambling-related verticals.
-Implement consent management, honour opt-outs, and maintain records of approvals.
-Coordinate closely with advertisers on approved landing pages and legal copy to avoid policy violations.
+Ad platforms have distinct policies that often restrict targeting, creative language, landing pages, and claims for gambling-related verticals.
+Implement consent management, honor opt-outs, and keep records of approvals.
+Coordinate closely with advertisers on approved landing pages and legal copy to reduce the risk of policy violations or rejected campaigns.

 • Ensure campaigns comply with state and national age, advertising, and iGaming regulations

-• Adhere to platform advertising policies (Google, Meta, DSPs) and channel-specific rules
+• Adhere to platform advertising policies, including Google, Meta, DSPs, and channel-specific rules

-• Implement consent management and respect opt-outs (CCPA, GDPR where applicable)
+• Implement consent management and respect opt-outs, including CCPA and GDPR where applicable

 • Avoid prohibited targeting categories and ensure creative language is responsible and non-misleading

-• Coordinate with advertiser/commercial partners on approved creatives and landing pages
+• Coordinate with advertiser and commercial partners on approved creatives and landing pages

 Creative and messaging guidance for retargeting assets

 Create assets that support testing and compliance rather than aggressive persuasion.
-Develop formats that perform well across channels: responsive display, HTML5 banners, short-form video, and well-structured email templates.
-Keep messaging factual and consistent with partner-approved disclosures.
+Useful formats often include responsive display, HTML5 banners, short-form video, and well-structured email templates.
+Keep messaging factual, consistent with partner-approved disclosures, and aligned with the user’s previous interaction.

-• Recommended asset types: responsive display banners, HTML5, short video, email templates
+• Recommended asset types: responsive display banners, HTML5, short video, and email templates

-• Structure creative variations for A/B testing (headlines, visuals, CTAs, offers)
+• Structure creative variations for A/B testing, including headlines, visuals, CTAs, and offer text

-• Use personalization signals (visited pages, content interest) without making unverifiable claims
+• Use personalization signals, such as visited pages or content interest, without making unverifiable claims

 • Maintain clear disclosure and legal copy where required by partner programs